The Rise of the Moderate Independent Party (MIP)

 When voters register with a Party they begin to participate in Party Group Think and now, more than ever, voters have stopped thinking as individuals.
 Non office holders need to register as independents and vacate allegiances to current Parties if they want to free themselves from Party Group Think.

 In the case of voting for president and the US Congress, since the 1970s, party identification on voting behavior has been increasingly significant.
 By the late 1990s, party identification on voting behavior was at the highest level of any election since the 1950s.
 People overwhelmingly voted for their party’s nominee in the general election.
+If voters can’t get themselves to vote for candidates from the other party, then a third party is needed.

 This problem is magnified by Party’s platforms being pulled away from their historical center where the majority reside and instead pushed into the fringe wings where the money and energy reside.